Skip to content

 BaZi and the Nature of Forgiveness

-I’ve recently been thinking about the idea that our ability to forgive might be deeply influenced by our elemental composition in BaZi.
+I’ve recently been thinking about the idea that our elemental composition might profoundly influence our ability to forgive in BaZi.
 This is, of course, speculative—let’s call it research in progress.

-Our dominant element shapes how we perceive the world and react to conflict, especially when facing moral dilemmas or emotional wounds.
-Each element has a distinct way of processing grievances, which naturally affects one’s capacity for forgiveness.
+Our dominant Element shapes how we perceive the world and respond to conflict, particularly when confronting moral dilemmas or emotional wounds.
+Each Element has a distinct way of processing grievances, which naturally affects one’s capacity for forgiveness.

 Kaja Kallas and the Fire-Dominant Personality